 Super 8: The Human Hug

-This is the first of many on the list that connect with consumers by using emotions.
-Super 8 partnered with the Human Hug Project, which is a project created by two war veterans with hope to bring awareness to post traumatic stress disorder.
+This is the first of many on the list that connects with consumers by using emotions.
+Super 8 partnered with the Human Hug Project, which is a project created by two war veterans with hope to bring awareness to post-traumatic stress disorder.
 They created a compelling storyline that stretched across multiple platforms and it was released around Veterans Day.
-The goal was to raise awareness for the brands military support, which creates a positive, and emotional connection for the brand.
+The goal was to raise awareness for the brand’s military support, which creates a positive, and emotional connection for the brand.

 Method: Fight Dirty